 Understanding iShares iBoxx $ Investment Grade Corporate Bond ETF's Unusual Options Activity

-On Friday, shares of iShares iBoxx $ Investment Grade Corporate Bond ETF (NYSE:LQD) saw unusual options activity.
-After the option alert, the stock price moved down to $135.05.
+Shares of iShares iBoxx $ Investment Grade Corporate Bond ETF (NYSE:LQD) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $135.72.

 - Option Type: SWEEP